Reliable Viscosity Calculation from High-Pressure Equilibrium Molecular Dynamics: Case Study of 2,2,4-Trimethylhexane: Introduction

 The remainder of the paper is structured as follows: Section~\ref{sec:model} introduces the Lorentz model, which is applicable to any autocorrelation function with exponentially decaying tails.
 This section also provides practical guidelines for preparing inputs to ensure reliable estimates when applying this new model.
 Section~\ref{sec:model} concludes with a discussion of how exponential and integrated correlation times differ and how they are related.
 Section~\ref{sec:emd} starts with a brief description of the EMD dataset employed in this study.
-It also shows how to incorporate five independent anisotropic pressure contributions, as opposed to the usual three, to improve the statistical efficiency of viscosity estimates.
-Section~\ref{sec:results} presents the viscosity results obtained with STACIE under both ambient and high-pressure conditions, and includes comparisons with experimental data and previously reported values in the literature.
+It also shows how to incorporate five uncorrelated deviatoric pressure components, as opposed to the usual three, to improve the statistical efficiency of viscosity estimates.
+Section~\ref{sec:results} presents the viscosity results obtained with STACIE under both ambient and high-pressure conditions, and includes comparisons with experimental data and previous MD predictions in the literature.
 Additionally, it discusses the influence of simulation duration on the reliability of viscosity estimates.
+This section concludes with a short numerical validation of the five uncorrelated deviatoric pressure components.
 Finally, Section~\ref{sec:conclusions} summarizes the key findings and outlines potential directions for future work.
 All error estimates are standard uncertainties unless they are specified as a 95\% confidence interval (CI).